 “If you’re going to respect these medicines, then you have to be respectful of the human cultures that have maintained a relationship with these medicines for so many years,” says Volat.

 While these protocols have historically focused on the extraction of resources from Indigenous lands, they also apply to the use of plant-based synthetic compounds.
-Journey, for instance, will not be using actual peyote plants, but their synthetic mescaline will be derived from it.
+Journey, for instance, will not be using actual peyote plants or compounds derived from them but instead will make purely synthetic mescaline in the laboratory.
+Nevertheless, they will follow the protocol of engagement with indigenous communities as an example of best practices.
 As the Nagoya Protocol specifies that the company attach a “cultural heritage” to the compound and engage in a direct reciprocity to the communities who have worked with that plant, Journey will direct proceeds to the tribes and involve them in decision making.

 Peyote in particular needs protecting, as its cultural heritage has recently come under attack.
 The Navajo Nation is currently fighting peyote decriminalization efforts led by Decriminalize Nature, a group whose mission states that it is a fundamental human right to consume substances that grow in nature.
 Currently, only members of the Native American Church are able to legally consume peyote, thanks to the 1994 passing of the American Indian Religious Freedom Act Amendments.
 But Decriminalize Nature argues that peyote and other entheogens should be accessible to everyone, not just Native Americans.